FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/commitment_discounts.md

 ]
 ```

-#### Scenario 2: No eligible resources run (0% utilization)
+#### Scenario #2: No eligible resources run (0% utilization)

-In this scenario, the entire, eligible amount was unused and remained allocated to the commitment discount.
+In this scenario, the entire, eligible amount was unused, so one unused row, allocated to the commitment discount, was produced.

 ```json
 [